theRealAph/ScopeLocals/README.md

 Using a `ThreadLocal` avoids the need to pass a `Permissions` object as an argument to calls from the service handler through the business logic code and into the database driver or logger code.
-The declaration at 1. include an initialization that assigns a reference to a `ThreadLocal` object to field `PERMISSIONS`.
+The declaration at 1. include an initialization that creates a `ThreadLocal` object and assigns it to field `PERMISSIONS`.
 Each server thread that handles an incoming request still needs to call the `set()` method at 2.
-This ensures that the incarnation of field `PERMISSIONS` specific to the handler thread identifies a set of permissions appropriate to the type of request.
+This ensures that the incarnation of field `PERMISSIONS` specific to the handler thread identifies the right permissions for that request.
 The server is now ready to execute the business logic.

 The logger and database components call the `get()` method at 3. and 5. to retrieve the permissions for the current thread.
 They ensure that the